Plumsail/forms-docs/Public/integrations/word.rst

-Generate Word document from Plumsail Form with MS Power Automate
+Generate Word document from Plumsail Form with MS Power Automate or Zapier
 ===========================================================================

 .. contents:: Contents: